idlesign/django-sitetree/docs/source/tagsadv.rst

 {% sitetree_url for someitem params %}

 This tag is much the same as Django built-in 'url' tag.
 The difference is that after 'for' it should get site tree item object.

+It can cast the resolved URL into a context variable when using `as` clause just like `url` tag.